-In addition to yoga, students participate in daily physical activity.
-Although P.E. is being phased out in many public schools, its benefits—from skill development to the creation of lifelong healthy habits— is well documented.
+Students participate in daily physical activities.
+Although P.E. is being phased out in many public schools, its benefits—from skill development to the creation of lifelong healthy habits—are well documented.
 At CNS, we believe it is important to cultivate daily habits for a healthy mind and body.

 Each student has physical education several times per week:

 Every grade has two outdoor recesses each day, weather permitting.